Sunbeam Tiger: In popular media

 The 1965 Tiger Mark I gained some exposure on American television as the car of choice for Maxwell Smart in the spoof spy series Get Smart.
 The Tiger was used for the first two seasons in the opening credits, in which Smart screeched to a halt outside his headquarters, and was used through the remainder of the series in several episodes.
 Some of the scenes featured unusual modifications such as a retractable James Bond-style machine gun that could not have fitted under the Tiger's bonnet, so rebadged Alpine models were used instead.

 Don Adams, who played the protagonist Maxwell Smart, gained possession of the Tiger after the series ended and later gave it to his daughters; it is reportedly on display at the Playboy Mansion in Los Angeles.
 During its early years Rootes advertised the car extensively in Playboy magazine and lent a pink Tiger with matching interior to 1965 Playmate of the Year Jo Collins for a year.

-A Tiger Mark 1 is driven by one of the lead characters in the 1965 film Bunny Lake Is Missing.
-The V8 engine note is unfamiliar in an English setting but emphasises that the driver is American.

 The Tiger also featured in the 2008 film adaptation of the Get Smart TV series.
 A replica Tiger had to be constructed using a stock Sunbeam Alpine and re-created Tiger badging as no available Tiger could be found in Canada, where the film was produced.
 The production team recorded the sound of an authentic Tiger owned by a collector in Los Angeles and edited it into the film.